LightCuppixLab/CaloVue/PRIVACY.md

 ## 13. Changes to This Policy

 We may update this Privacy Policy when the App, providers or legal requirements change.
-Material changes will be communicated in the App or by another appropriate method, and the “Last updated” date will be revised.
+Material changes will be communicated in the App or by another appropriate method, and the "Last updated" date will be revised.

 ## 14. Contact